 Path planning is illustrated in the left-hand side of Fig. 3.
 It depicts an example path between two configurations.
-This collision-free path is a continuous curve whose curvature is upper-bounded so as to respect the kinematic constraints of a car-like vehicle.
-The right-hand side of Fig. 3 illustrates velocity planning: it depicts a space-time diagram (the horizontal axis being the position along the path and the vertical one the time dimension).
+This collision-free path is a curve whose curvature is continuous and upper-bounded so as to respect the kinematic constraints of a carlike vehicle.

+Velocity planning is illustrated in the right hand side of Fig. 3.
+Recall that it requires the knowledge of the future behaviour of the moving obstacles (this information is provided by the prediction function).
+In the current implementation, a simple prediction function that assumes constant velocity for the moving obstacles is used.
+The right-hand side of Fig. 3 depicts a space-time diagram (the horizontal axis being the position along the path and the vertical one the time dimension).
 The curve represents the motion of the vehicle through time whereas the thick black lines are the traces left by moving obstacles when they cross the path of the vehicle.